 Waiting times in A&E

-Our A&E department at St Thomas’ is open 24 hours a day, 365 days a year to treat patients with the most serious or life-threatening injuries and conditions.
+Our emergency department (A&E) at St Thomas’ Hospital is open 24 hours a day, 365 days a year to treat patients with the most serious or life-threatening injuries and conditions.
 Patients with the most serious problems will be seen first.

 What's the standard?